wylee/runcommands/docs/installation.rst

 |project| can be installed from PyPI in the usual ways:

+- `uv add runcommands`
+- `pip install runcommands`
 - `poetry add runcommands`
-- `pip install runcommands`
 - Add `runcommands` to the project's `pyproject.toml`
-- Add `runcommands` to the project's Pip requirements file
+- Add `runcommands` to the project's pip requirements file
 - Add `runcommands` to `install_requires` in the project's `setup.py`

 The latest in-development version can be installed from GitHub::